fxrm/fxrm-store-java/README.md

     }

     interface Data {
+        // voila, syntax-validated database actions
         Email getHomeEmail(User u);
         void setHomeEmail(User u, Email e);
     }

+Type-safe get/set actions ensure that un-sanitized data does not slip through easily.
+Database backend transparently converts the value objects to and from string representation.

 Why Are Entity Classes Empty?
 -----------------------------

+Entity property data is not cached or pre-fetched, just queried on demand when the appropriate get method is called.
+Hence, there need to be no mutable fields on the entity class.

+Even database IDs (typically a string or integer field on entity objects) are managed automatically by the API.
+Pure model code does not need to be aware of them!
+Some ORM frameworks, such as JDO, support a similar approach.

-Each persistent property of an entity object, such as "user's home phone" is treated like an independent "map", where keys are the identity instances and values are the property data.
+Another way of looking at this: each persistent property of an entity object, such as "user's home phone", is treated like an independent "map", where keys are the identity instances and values are the property data.
+This maps squarely to the column-based database concept.
+And again, the identity instance itself needs to have no mutable state.

-Because of that, actual classes representing entities do not need any mutable fields, unlike with traditional ORM.
-Also unlike with some traditional ORM, the database ID attribute of entity objects - typically stored in a string or integer "id" field - is not defined as a member of the object.
-Instead, the persistence layer keeps track of it separately.